Welcome to IMIA

 IMIA membership consists of Member Societies, Institutional and Affiliate Members, Honorary Fellows and Corresponding Members.

-Member Societies are generally societies with individual membership, or similar appropriate bodies, which are representative of the biomedical and health informatics activities within a country.
-In general, only one Member Society is admitted from a country, although in special circumstances, and as approved by the IMIA General Assembly, a country may have more than one Member Society in IMIA.
-In the absence of a Member Society, IMIA accommodates involvement by individuals through “Corresponding” membership, in particular for developing countries as a means of providing encouragement and support to form a representative Member Society.
-Information about Member Societies is on the IMIA website, and IMIA assists in promoting the activities and events of its members through the IMIA News site and other channels.
+Member Societies are generally societies with individual membership, or similar appropriate bodies, which represent the biomedical and health informatics activities within their nation or region.
+IMIA accommodates involvement by individuals through “Corresponding” membership, for developing countries as a means of providing encouragement and support to form a representative Member Society.

-IMIA Member Societies may organise into regional groups.
-IMIA regions now exist for all parts of the world, i.e. Asia/Pacific (APAMI), Europe (EFMI), Latin America and the Caribbean (IMIA-LAC), Africa (HELINA), the Middle East (MEAHI) and North America.
-Regions are represented at the IMIA General Assembly and Board by Vice Presidents appointed by their respective regional organisations.
+IMIA Member Societies may organize into regional groups.
+Current IMIA regions are APAMI, IMIA-LAC, EFMI, HELINA, North America (Canada and the U.S.A.) and MENAHIA.
+Regions are represented at the IMIA General Assembly and Board by Vice Presidents appointed by their respective regional organizations.

 Institutional Members include academic institutions, corporations, and other bodies.
-Corporate members can include vendors, consulting, and technology firms, publishers and other professional organisations.
+Corporate members can include vendors, consulting, and technology firms, publishers and other professional organizations.
 Academic members include universities, medical centres, research centres and other similar institutions.
-IMIA encourages academic members to meet on an annual basis in conjunction with the IMIA General Assembly, to heighten connectivity and deal with areas of mutual interest.

-Affliate Members consist of international organisations that share an interest in the broad field of health and biomedical informatics.
+Affiliate Members consist of international organizations that share an interest in the broad field of health and biomedical informatics.
 In addition to the WHO and IFIP, the International Federation of Health Information Management Associations (IFHIMA) is an affiliate member of IMIA.
 IMIA has Liaison Officers to WHO , to IFIP, and to ISO, who are working collaboratively on activities and projects of mutual interest.

 Honorary Fellows are individuals who have demonstrated exceptional meritorious service in furthering the aims and interests of IMIA; fellowship is conferred for life.